 Dr McGrath's research interests include gender and education, disruptive student behaviour, and the student-teacher relationship.
 He has published quantitative and qualitative research, a thematic review of literature, a review essay, and a theoretical framework.

 While his key area of study is education, Dr McGrath's published work encompasses several disciplines, including: gender studies, sociology and political science, educational and social psychology, and economics and econometrics.
-His research has been cited more than 200 times internationally (scholar.google) and he has prepared co-authored publications with researchers in South Africa, Germany, and the United Kingdom.
+His research has been cited more than 250 times internationally (scholar.google) and he has co-authored works with researchers in Australia, South Africa, Germany, and the United Kingdom.